EST 1980

 Breaking Down Key Challenges and Opportunities

-In-House Marketing vs. Consultant Support
+In-House Marketing vs. Consultant Support: Which Do You Need?

 Julie and Cameron agree that starts with shared goals, most importantly, winning more work.
 Top-performing firms hold regular alignment meetings, review CRM insights together, and make sure proposals reflect real client pain points.
-It’s that synergy that leads to higher close rates, stronger campaigns, and better messaging.
+It’s that synergy that leads to higher close rates, stronger AEC marketing campaigns, and better messaging.

 is equally important.
 Provide training, ensure consistent data entry, and monitor usage so leads can be tracked from first contact to close, giving leadership accurate, actionable insights.